LLoadout/laravel-macros/README.md

 ### highlightWords

 Highlight the given words in a sentence.
-The words are default highlighted with a `<b>` tag but you can pass a third parameter `<highlighter>` to overrule this.
+The words are default highlighted with a `<b>` tag but you can pass a third parameter `$highlighter` to overrule this.
 The `$words` argument can be a single word or an array of words.

 ```php
 Str::highlightWords("welcome to Laravel-macros",'Laravel-macros'); // welcome to <b>Laravel-macros</b>